gsamokovarov/serializr/README.md

 And this is how you drop `Action View` off your API's, kids!

-(_Not really, but anyway, I have the stage now, I do the typing.
-Fuck off and call my therapist!_)

 ### 👆 Last Thing

 To fill the API cliché, we need to go over one last file: